tuomaslopez/Earth-Empire-SuperComputer/README.md

 On android/Iphone there is opionapp, toluna, Rewardly, M3 panel, Poll Pay where you can get Paypal money through surveys.
 Open desktop/tablets there is surveytime (this one is very useful you get paid 0.5 dollars from one survey instantly.
 So if everyone would do one surveytime survey a month and donate that, I could live with that. https://paypal.me/earthsupercomputer
+You can also send me Solana crypto to address 7hENmxbP2khsYS14akKF8xnPCdLmgv5Y3Etf6idA6XCh